Ayodhya hearing: Muslim side changed track, counsel for Ram Lalla tells SC

 Senior counsel, Rajeev Dhavan said that the Babarnama speaks about Babar crossing the river to Ayodhya.
 Two pages of his stay in Ayodhya are missing.
 It is not right to say that he did not visit Ayodhya, he also added.

 Vaidyanathan however said that the travelogues of foreigners such as Joseph Tiefenthaler, Montgomery Martin about the history of Ram and ruins of a temple shows the belief of the people.
-They were under no compulsion to lie, he also added.

 Hearing on the matter will continue on Friday.